 When This Medicine Should Not Be Used

-Do not use this medicine if you have had an allergic reaction to atorvastatin.
-Do not use this medicine if you have active liver disease or if you are pregnant or breastfeeding.
+This medicine is not right for everyone.
+Do not use it if you had an allergic reaction to atorvastatin, if you have active liver disease, or if you are pregnant or breastfeeding.

 How to Use This Medicine